 You have seen your doctor for Ménière disease.
 During Ménière attacks, you may have vertigo, or the feeling that you are spinning.
 You may also have hearing loss (most often in one ear) and ringing or roaring in the affected ear, called tinnitus.
 You may also have pressure or fullness in the ears.

 During attacks, some people find bed rest helps relieve vertigo symptoms.
-Your health care provider may prescribe medicines like diuretics (water pills), antihistamines, or anti-anxiety medications to help.
+Your health care provider may prescribe medicines like diuretics (water pills), antihistamines, or anti-anxiety medicines to help.
 Surgery may be used in some cases with persistent symptoms, although this has risks and is rarely recommended.

 There is no cure for Ménière disease.
 However, making some lifestyle changes can help prevent or reduce attacks.